Learning Goals

 • Social Justice

-• Seeks involvement with people different from oneself.
+• Seeks opportunities for shared participation in experiences with people different from oneself.

-• Affirms and values the worth of individuals and communities.
+• Affirms and values the identities, experiences, and inherent worth of individuals and communities.

 • Civic Engagement

-• Demonstrates consideration of the welfare of others in decision-making.
+• Demonstrates consideration of the welfare of others in one’s decision-making

 Definition: Lifelong Learning activities provide opportunities for students to acquire and integrate knowledge, problem solving, and practical skills to assist in living a healthy and productive life.